 Transport protocols

-REST APIs: experienced
+REST APIs: expert

 client and server apps in various languages and frameworks, resource oriented design and following the Zalando API guidelines.